 You will be able to set up all the sites or pages that you would like to open when you start your Chrome browser.

-10-Google Chrome task Manager –
+16. Google Chrome Task Manager –

-Very few people know that Google Chrome has its own task manager.
+Very few people know that Google Chrome has a task manager.
 Task manager is especially helpful when there are many tabs open and sites are loading slowly.
 Using Chrome Task Manager, you can identify which tab is using most of the resources and you can close that tab to improve the loading speed of other sites.

-In order to access the task manager, you need to right-click on the top bar of the Chrome browser and click on Task Manager.
+To access the task manager, you need to right-click on the top bar of the Chrome browser and click on Task Manager.

 Alternatively, you can use the keyboard shortcut “Shift + Esc” to access the Chrome Task Manager.